extendr/extendr/marshaling_rules.md

 - `struct Rcmpl(f64, f64)`
 - `struct Rstr(usize)` (?)

 Each of these types is binary compatible with their underlying type.
-An array of, say `i32`, represented by a `*i32` pointer and length, can be reinterpreted as `*Rint` of the safe length.
+An array of, say `i32`, represented by a `*i32` pointer and length, can be viewed as `*Rint` of the same length.
 This can be the preferred solution when dealing with `R` plain vectors.

 [comment01](https://github.com/extendr/extendr/pull/261#issuecomment-901096354):